alphagov/paas-tech-docs/source/documentation/responsibility_model/responsibility_model.md

 - [custom](#custom-buildpack-responsibilities) buildpack
 - [Docker image](#docker-image-responsibilities)

-Regardless of which buildpack or Docker image you use, the GOV.UK PaaS team is always responsible for:

-- keeping the infrastructure your app runs on secure
+Regardless of which buildpack or Docker image you use, the GOV.UK PaaS team is always responsible for keeping the infrastructure your app runs on secure.
-- providing secure app runtimes

 ## Standard buildpack responsibilities